(Some personal and random thoughts on day trading (from 2013) – by Oddmund Groette)

 - I never know when a good day suddenly comes around.

 - I have to collect statistics every day.

 - I need to be in the game to “stay in the zone”.

 I have numerous times been in a cafe/restaurant and traded.
-Last summer (2012) I have traded outside my home about 15 times.
+Last summer (2012), I traded outside my home about 15 times.
 In which other “job” can you do that?
-Of course, this is just something you can do once in a while.
+Of course, this is something you can do once in a while.
 You can’t base your job working from cafes, at least I can’t.

 Day trading has made me know myself a lot better.
 My weaknesses get very exposed in the markets, and so do my strengths.
 I learn to master myself!
 I have learned to be disciplined and taught the value of continually learning.
 I manage risk and pursue opportunities and face uncertainty.
 That makes me respect risks but also embrace them to make money.

 Trading pushes me to find opportunities, stick with what is rewarding and exit what is not.
 There are times to be aggressive and, at other times, protect what I have.
 Prudence!

 I have become humble and gotten rid of my ego, and be aware of my vulnerabilities.
 A lot of what I have taught me, I can extend to other fields.
 The analytical aspect of trading is immense.
 I have learned to accept nothing and question everything.
 Rationality is so essential.
 What I have learned from trading I can use in everyday life.

 How does the author describe the psychological struggle in day trading?

 Day trading involves buying and selling financial instruments within the same trading day.
 Day trading is described as a constant psychological struggle, sometimes causing pain, headaches, and challenges when strategies stop working.
 The author emphasizes the importance of experiencing pain for personal growth and improvement.